 Bathroom sinks and vanities get more use than any other fixture in your house.
 It’s no wonder they can look tired and run-down after five or 10 years.
 Fortunately, changing up a bathroom is relatively easy.
-We’ll show you 7 before and after bathroom makeover projects that you can do in a weekend!
+We’ll show you 7 bathroom makeovers before and after to give you an idea of what you can do in a weekend!

 Spa Oasis Bathroom: Before

 The photo above showcases what the bathroom looked like before the remodel.
 The original fixtures were starting to reveal their age and the decor was especially outdated.
 We’ll show you the step-by-step techniques to do the whole job in a day or a weekend if you decide to tile behind the sink as we did.

 Replacing a vanity with a wall-hung sink is one of the best ways to make a small bathroom feel roomier.
 As the floor space opens up, the room becomes brighter and easier to clean.
 And it’s the perfect time to update the lights, mirror and perhaps the medicine cabinet as well.
 The tradeoff, of course, is a loss of storage space.
 So as part of a bath remodel, consider adding a larger medicine cabinet/mirror, a small freestanding cabinet or even cabinetry or shelving above the toilet to handle the stuff you used to store in the vanity.
 Make the best use of your limited bathroom space with these storage and organizing tips.